muarshad01/Quran_Topics/Quran_Topics/ILM/ilm.md

 ***

-#### Aloom-e-Batni (Rohani Aloom)
-* Total Nehers of Alooms are 118 (114 + 4).
-* Allah SWT has kept 4 with himself.
-Ilm-e-ghyab is part of them:
-1. Alm-e-ghybb Alqaa
-2. Alm-e-ghyab Ilhami
-3. Alm-e-ghyab Imtani
-4. Alm-e-ghyab Ataii

-* Ilham, Wahi, Wijdan, Alqaa, dreams...(Khalis Khaliq gift-to-makhlooq)

-***

 #### [Hazrat Ali AS about Ilm](https://www.youtube.com/shorts/6LFWMAWAqWo)
-* If you want to acquire-Ilm then first become OBEDIENT-with-everyone. -- Ali RA
-* Ilm sun-nah say hasil-hota-hai aur bol-nay say zaya-ho-jata-hai.
-* Allah jisay apna-Ilm dena chahata-hai...sab-say-pehlay uss-ki-aankh uss-par khol-deeta-hai - PBUH
-* Ghor-o-Fikr insaan ko Rabb say mila-deta-hai.
-* __Ilm-e-Ludni__: Tamaam-aloom ka ahataa-karta-hai
-* Shahibaan-e-Ilm-o-Baatin`,`Mardaan-e-Haq`
-  * Mehnat, Mushaqat, Koshish, Jadd-o-Jehad, Riazat, Mujahida, Mushahida is for Musilman.
-* Marfat-e-Ilahi Ka Zaraya Hai and become more closer to Him.

-#### Hadith
-* Man 'arafa nafsahu faqad 'arafa Rabbahu -- Hadith
-* Momin Ki Firaasat-Se-Daro Woh ALLAH-Ke-Noor Se Dekhta-Hai -- Hadith

 ***

 #### [Manners of Sufi Path | SSA Shah](https://www.youtube.com/watch?v=PYOG-wGkR-E)
-* We just need to give him a hint...all other details Allah SWT shows him
+* We just need to give him a hint...Allah SWT shows him all other details
-* He is Shah-e-Nazr/Shah-e-Ilm, even a hint is enough for him
+* He is __Shah-e-Nazr/Shah-e-Ilm__, even a hint is enough for him
 * Faqeer ka dil-jeetoo

 ***